No-Reference Image Quality Assessment by Hallucinating Pristine Features: Experimental Results

 \subsection{Ablation Study}

 In this subsection, to reveal the functionalities of different modules in our proposed method, we perform the ablation study on TID2013 database.
 To be consistent with the experimental setting on intra-database, 60\%, 20\%, 20\% images in TID2013 are grouped for training, validation and testing sets without content overlapping.
 Herein, we only report the ablation results by one fixed experimental splitting in Table~\ref{tab:abl}.
-In particular, we first ablate the PR and INN modules from our model and retain the Integrity Feature Extractor and GRU based Quality Aggregation modules.
-The performance drop dramatically due to the fact that no extra constraint be introduced to prevent the overfitting problem.
+In particular, we first ablate the PR and INN modules from our model and retain the Integrity Feature Extractor and \bl{GRU-based} Quality Aggregation modules.
+The \bl{performance drops dramatically} due to the fact that no extra constraint be introduced to prevent the over-fitting problem.
 Then we replace the INN module by directly concatenating the learned pseudo reference feature and distortion feature for quality regression, resulting in the second ablation setting.
-The lower SRCC (0.86 \textit{v.s} 0.89) reveals that more generalized model can be learned by our INN module.
-As described before, the triplet loss $\mathcal{L}_{trip}$ is adopted to learn more discriminative features.
+The lower SRCC (0.86 \textit{v.s} 0.89) reveals that more generalized model can be learned by our INN module. \bl{As described before, the triplet loss $\mathcal{L}_{trip}$ is adopted to learn more discriminative features.
 In this sense, we ablate the $\mathcal{L}_{trip}$ in our third experiment.
-Again, the significant performance dropping reveals that the discriminative PR feature learning is a vital factor for high accuracy quality prediction.
-Finally, three patch score aggregation modules are compared in Table~\ref{tab:abl}.
-The superior performance further demonstrates the effectiveness of our GRU based score aggregation module.
+Again, a significant performance drop can be observed.
+The reason may lie in the quality discriminative feature learning resulting from the constraint of $L_{trip}$.
+Through $L_{trip}$, we build the PR feature $F^{PR}$ and real one $F^{R}$ by reducing their feature distance while enlarging the distance between the reference features ($F^{R}$, $F^{PR}$) and the corresponding distortion features ($F^{D}$ and $\hat{F^{D}}$).
+Such constraints can force the model to exhaustively explore the feature difference caused by the distortion, and finally, the quality awareness and discrimination capability can be enhanced.} Finally, three patch score aggregation modules are compared in Table~\ref{tab:abl}.
+The superior performance further demonstrates the effectiveness of our \bl{GRU-based} score aggregation module.